The General Structure of Optimal Investment and Consumption with Small Transaction Costs: Appendix: Derivation of the Main Results

 \section{Appendix: Derivation of the Main Results}

 In the sequel, we derive the results presented in the previous sections.
 Throughout, mathematical formalism is treated liberally.
+For example, we do not state and verify technical conditions warranting the uniform integrability of local martingales, interchange of integration and differentiation, and the uniformity of estimates.
+In particular, the Landau symbols $O(\cdot)$ and $o(\cdot)$ refer to pointwise estimates, with the implicit assumption of enough regularity in time and states to eventually turn these into an estimate of the expected utility generated by the approximately optimal policy.
 Full verification theorems have been worked out by Soner and Touzi~\cite{soner.touzi.11} as well as Possama\"i, Soner and Touzi \cite{possamai.al.12} for infinite-horizon consumption problems in complete Markovian markets.